truenas/middleware/docs/userguide/index.rst

 This section summarizes the options when creating an Rsync Task.
 It then provides a configuration example between two FreeNAS® systems for each mode of rsync operation.

-**NOTE:** if there is a firewall between the two systems or if the other system has a built-in firewall, make sure that TCP port 873 is allowed.
+.. note:: if there is a firewall between the two systems or if the other system has a built-in firewall, make sure that TCP port 873 is allowed.

 Figure 6.3a shows the screen that appears when you click System → Rsync Tasks → Add Rsync Task.
 Table 6.3a summarizes the options that can be configured when creating an rsync task.